> Skip to content

 A handsome gift edition of one of the seminal pieces of literature to emerge from World War 2: Viktor Frankl's moving account of his experiences in Auschwitz.
 With new introduction and appendices.

-This outstanding work offers us all a way to transcend suffering and find significance in the art of living.
+One of the seminal pieces of literature to emerge from World War 2, this powerful and inspiring book offers us all a way to transcend suffering and find meaning in the art of living.

 • Published: 1 May 2011